Mission Hill (TV series)

-Mission Hill (Note: (originally titled The Downtowners)) is an American animated sitcom created by Bill Oakley and Josh Weinstein for The WB.
-It originally aired for five episodes from September 21, 1999, to July 16, 2000; unaired episodes were burnt off on Cartoon Network's Adult Swim from May 26 to August 11, 2002.
+Mission Hill is an American animated sitcom created by Bill Oakley and Josh Weinstein for the WB.
+It originally aired for five episodes from September 21, 1999, to July 16, 2000; unaired episodes were burned off on Cartoon Network's Adult Swim from May 26 to August 11, 2002.
 The series follows Andy French, a retail worker who lives with roommates Jim and Posey as well as their dog, Stogie.
 Andy's lifestyle is taken for a turn when his younger brother Kevin moves in with him.

 Stylistically, the series is recognizable for its bright, neon color palette, and features a peculiar mixture of modern animation and traditional "cartoonish" drawings (dashed lines coming from eyes to indicate line of vision, red bolts of lightning around a spot suffered).
 The style was made to be reminiscent of 1930s rubber hose cartoons such as Fleischer Studios, Walt Disney, Warner Bros., and MGM, as well as mid-century modern cartoons with the likes of Hanna-Barbera, UPA, Jay Ward, and The Pink Panther.
 The designs were done by Lauren MacMullan, who cites the comic series Eightball as her source of inspiration for her overall design.

 Despite garnering poor ratings during its initial run, Mission Hill has since gained a cult following, and is also popular outside of North America, receiving broadcasts in Australia, Eastern Europe, Latin America, Spain and New Zealand.

 Premise

-Set in the world of teens and twenty-somethings, this series follows Andy French, whose sheltered suburban teenage brother Kevin moves in with him and his roommates in a big-city loft.
+The series centers on a group of young adults, primarily focusing on Andy French, whose sheltered suburban teenage brother, Kevin, moves in with him and his roommates in a metropolitan loft.

-The series takes place in a district named Mission Hill.
-Mission Hill is a distinctive neighborhood in a much larger city named Cosmopolis.
-Cosmopolis is depicted as a large modern urban metropolis similar to New York City or Chicago.
-The official website states Mission Hill is a mix of Mission Hill in Boston (only miles away from where creator Bill Oakley went to college), Mission District in San Francisco, Silver Lake in Los Angeles, Wicker Park in Chicago, and Williamsburg in Brooklyn.
-The exact location of Cosmopolis has never been revealed, as it is a mix of East and West Coast cities.
-Most of the series takes place in the neighborhood of Mission Hill, although the skyscrapers of Downtown Cosmopolis are seen in the background.
-In the DVD commentaries, Josh Weinstein says that a large portion of the development of the series was spent developing Mission Hill into a functional, albeit fictional, city.
-Writers and animators worked together to create fictional advertisements, bands, foods, and even bus schedules.
-Boston has a neighborhood called Mission Hill in the Roxbury section of the city which bears many similarities to its fictional counterpart.
+The show's narrative is set in the titular Mission Hill, which exists within the larger city of Cosmopolis.
+Cosmopolis is portrayed as a major modern urban metropolis, drawing visual and cultural parallels to cities such as New York City and Chicago.
+According to the series’ official website, Mission Hill is inspired by several real-world neighborhoods, including the Mission Hill in Boston (situated a few miles away from where creator Bill Oakley attended college), the Mission District in San Francisco, Silver Lake in Los Angeles, Wicker Park in Chicago, and Williamsburg in Brooklyn.
+The precise geographic location of Cosmopolis is deliberately ambiguous, combining characteristics of both East and West Coast cities.
+While most episodes are situated within Mission Hill, the skyline of Downtown Cosmopolis is occasionally visible in the background.

+In the DVD commentaries, Josh Weinstein noted that considerable effort was dedicated to developing Mission Hill as a fully realized fictional city.
+Writers and animators collaborated to create original elements such as advertisements, musical acts, local foods, and public transit schedules.
+The Boston neighborhood of Mission Hill, located in the Roxbury area, shares several notable similarities with its fictional counterpart.